Technology is Changing Nutritional Care

 - Corporate wellness dietitians can leverage “gamification apps” to create healthy competitions in workplace settings to encourage healthy living

 - Nutrition providers can connect with their clients in between appointments through electronic food journals, messaging apps, and client-provider portals, like Healthie.
+To set up a free Starter account today, click here.
 This means there’s continuity of care in between appointments.
 Plus, clients build closer relationships with their nutrition providers and clients are more likely to adhere to recommendations.

 - Nutrition providers in private practice can leverage EHR and practice management software to reduce the time they spend on back-office tasks like scheduling, billing and charting, which means they can spend more time seeing clients and building their businesses.